sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

 === sage.features.Executable.absolute_filename() ===

 Sage interfaces to some external non-Python packages by running an executable program in a separate process.
 The package may be available in the system, or the Sage distribution may have installed the package in the `SAGE_LOCAL` prefix hierarchy.
+The main `sage` script sets up various environment variables before starting the Python interpreter; in particular, it sets `PATH` to include `SAGE_LOCAL/bin`, which ensures that the installed executables are found.